Prospects for detecting gravitational waves from eccentric subsolar mass compact binaries: Event rate and eccentricity distribution

-The eccentricity distribution for fixed $v_\textrm{rel}$ but different masses are in shown \cref{fig:com2}.
+The eccentricity distribution for fixed $v_\textrm{rel}$ but different masses are shown in \cref{fig:com2}.
 The relative velocity is chosen to be $2$ km/s, which is the typical velocity for $10^6~\msun$ dark matter halos.
 The black hole mass is chosen to be $0.01/0.1/1/30~\msun$.
 As considered by \cite{Cholis:2016} and shown in \cref{fig:com2}, a majority of $30~\msun$ binary black holes have eccentricity near $0$ at $10$ Hz.
-However, the sub-solar mass binaries all have non-zero peaks for eccentricity.
+However, the subsolar mass binaries all have nonzero peaks for eccentricity.
 In particular, for $0.01~\msun$ primordial black holes in the $10^6~\msun$ dark matter halos, all binaries have high eccentricity not lower than $0.7$ at formation.
-Similarly, the lowest eccentricity cutoff for each distribution represented the most circularized binaries in the simulated sources.
+Similarly, the lowest eccentricity cutoff for each distribution represents the most circularized binaries in the simulated sources.

-The above numerical results show that sub-solar mass compact binaries with high initial relative velocity tend to be more eccentric compared to the more massive binary black holes with low relative velocity.
-Therefore, the impact of eccentricity on targeted gravitational-wave searches for sub-solar mass compact binary coalescences deserves a more detailed study.
+The above numerical results show that subsolar mass compact binaries with high initial relative velocity tend to be more eccentric compared to the more massive binary black holes with low relative velocity.
+Therefore, the impact of eccentricity on targeted gravitational-wave searches for subsolar mass compact binary coalescences deserves a more detailed study.
 We present our investigation in the next section.